arqtv/QBOX/SetupGuide.md

 EXAMPLE

-Here is an example for LCD-3, the Waveshare 2.8inch Capacitive Touch LCD SKU configured in Landscape mode.
+Here is an example for LCD-2, a 2.4inch display configured in Landscape mode.
 This LCD requires the st7789vl driver.
-If you wanted a Portrait LCD you would use the st7789vp driver.
+If you wanted your LCD in Portrait mode you would use the st7789vp driver.

 1. From the command line in your home directory Download the QBox installation zip file from the git repo with